Get answers to your frequently asked questions about solar energy.

-South facing roofs are the best for solar, however, panels installed facing east, west, southeast, or southwest still can generate a very high percentage of power.
+South facing roofs are the best for solar.
+However, panels installed facing east, west, southeast, or southwest can still generate a very high percentage of power.
 We will not install solar if you only your only option is north facing.
 It is more effective to install the solar panels in the same plane as the roof direction instead of building special mounts to angle them.

 Are there any special requirements for the roof?

-The companies we use that supply the mounting systems have designed and engineered for almost type of roof in all environments.
+The companies we use that supply the mounting systems have designed and engineered for almost any type of roof in all environments.
 We don’t recommend you put solar on a roof that will need to be replaced or repaired in the near future.
 However, we work with roofing companies that can take care of any fixes prior to our installation.
-If your roof is in good shape, it’s important to realize that solar panels will actually add years to the roof’s life by protecting it from the sun, rain, snow and other elements.
-Also if your roof is generally flat it is better for solar efficiency than a roof with a lot of peaks.
+If your roof is in good shape, it’s important to realize that solar panels will actually add years to the roof’s life by protecting it from the sun, rain, snow, and other elements.
+Also, if your roof is generally flat it is better for solar efficiency than a roof with a lot of peaks.
 Roof peaks add to shading issues that will decrease the efficiency of the panels.

 Do solar panels have to be mounted on my roof?

-No, solar panels just need a clear view of the sky, which many times is on the roof, but you can also install a ground-mounted solar system or a pole mounted one.
+No, solar panels just need a clear view of the sky, which many times is on the roof, but you can also install a ground-mounted solar system or a pole-mounted one.